dymmond/esmerald/docs/application/applications.md

 * **deprecated** - Boolean flag for deprecation.
 Used for OpenAPI.
 * **security** - Security definition of the application.
 Used for OpenAPI.
 * **enable_openapi** - Flag to enable/disable OpenAPI docs.
 It is enabled by default.
+* **redirect_slashes** - Flag to enable/disable redirect slashes for the handlers.
+It is enabled by default.

 ## Application settings